raiashpanda007/Loan_Ingestion_Ops_Dashboard/Readme.md

 ## 🔁 Retry & Failure Handling

-- Failed loans are stored in Redis by category
+- Failed loans are stored in Redis under categorized keys like `failed-jobs:low-credit-score`
 - Retry support via `PATCH /api/loans/retry`
 - Cron job will persist accepted and failed logs to MongoDB
-- Errors are tagged and queryable by filters
+- Searchable error tagging by `applicant`, `type`, and `timestamp`

 ---